gramps-project/gramps-web-api/docs/Deployment.md

   gramps_thumb_cache:
 ```

-This will generate three named volumes to make sure that the user database, search index, and thumbnail cache will persist, and will mount the configuration file, Gramps database directory, and the directory holding your media files into the container (the paths on the left-hand side of the colon `:` refer to your host machine, the ones on the right hand side to the container and should not be changed).
+This will generate three named volumes to make sure that the user database, search index, and thumbnail cache will persist, and will mount the Gramps database directory and the directory holding your media files into the container (the paths on the left-hand side of the colon `:` refer to your host machine, the ones on the right hand side to the container and should not be changed).
+For more configuration options, see [Configuration](Configuration.md).

 !!! warning
     The above will make the API available on port 80 of the host machine **without SSL/TLS protection**.
 You can use this for local testing, but do not expose this directly to the internet, it is completely insecure!

-## Step 5: Secure access with SSL/TLS
+## Step 4: Secure access with SSL/TLS

 The web API **must** be served to the public internet over HTTPS.
 There are several options, e.g.